 Put your financial affairs in order

-This kind of information will make things much easier for anyone you subsequently ask to help manage your affairs.
+This kind of information will make things much easier for anyone you later ask to help manage your affairs.

 Handing over control of your finances

-- Ordinary power of attorney.
-You use this to give someone a temporary right to handle your financial affairs, for example if you are in hospital for a period of time.
-You may need a solicitor to set this up and it will cost around £150.
+Ordinary power of attorney — you use this to give someone a temporary right to handle your financial affairs, for example, if you’re in hospital for a while.
+You might need a solicitor to set this up and it will cost around £150.

-- Lasting power of attorney.
-You would use these to give a chosen individual the right to manage your affairs for you on an ongoing, indefinite basis.
+Lasting power of attorney — you would use this to give a chosen individual the right to manage your affairs for you on an ongoing, indefinite basis.
 (This term applies in England and Wales.
 The equivalent in Scotland is a continuing power of attorney, and in Northern Ireland an enduring power of attorney).